 We can see that the np.arange() function has successfully created an array that contains spaced values between 5 and 15 at a step of 1 by default.

-4) Additional Resources:
+4) Additional Resources

 In addition to the information provided above, there are several resources available that can help users understand np.linspace() and np.arange() more in-depth.
 Some of these resources are:

+- The official NumPy documentation – This is the ultimate resource for understanding how to use both NumPy functions effectively.
 The documentation provides a comprehensive understanding of the functions, their parameters, and how to use them.
 The documentation also includes numerous examples to help users get started.

-– The NumPy tutorial by DataCamp – This tutorial covers the basics of using NumPy in Python.
+- The NumPy tutorial by DataCamp – This tutorial covers the basics of using NumPy in Python.
 It includes several sections that cover the essential concepts of NumPy, including array creation, array indexing, and array manipulation.

-The tutorial also includes video lessons and interactive exercises to help users practice what they have learned. – The NumPy tutorial on Real Python – This tutorial covers NumPy fundamentals, including array creation, indexing, selection, and manipulation.
+The tutorial also includes video lessons and interactive exercises to help users practice what they have learned.

+- The NumPy tutorial on Real Python – This tutorial covers NumPy fundamentals, including array creation, indexing, selection, and manipulation.
+The tutorial includes real-world examples and interactive code snippets that provide users with hands-on experience on how to use NumPy effectively.

-The tutorial includes real-world examples and interactive code snippets that provide users with hands-on experience on how to use NumPy effectively. – The NumPy cheat sheet by DataCamp – This cheat sheet provides a quick reference to the most commonly used NumPy functions, including np.linspace() and np.arange().
+- The NumPy cheat sheet by DataCamp – This cheat sheet provides a quick reference to the most commonly used NumPy functions, including np.linspace() and np.arange().
 The cheat sheet also provides several examples that can help users understand how to use these functions.

 In conclusion, np.linspace() and np.arange() are two essential functions in scientific computing that helps create arrays of values.

 In this article, we have provided detailed information on the differences between them and provided examples on how to use them effectively.
 By using additional resources such as official documentation, tutorials, and cheat sheets, users can further understand and explore the vast capabilities of NumPy.